Top 10 Best Sites

 Study

-A new study has found objectified college women are more likely to accept the status quo and are less likely to engage in social activism.
+A study has found objectified college women are more likely to accept the status quo and are less likely to engage in social activism.

 After conducting two experiments, University of Kent researcher Rachel M. Calogero found college women who define themselves by their appearance and sexual desirability were less likely to actively support expanding women’s rights or challenge existing gender-based inequalities.